sgoldenlab/simba/docs/advanced_labelling.md

 <img src="https://github.com/sgoldenlab/simba/blob/master/images/advanced_annotator_6_fast.gif" />
 </p>

-As opposed to [`PSEDO-LABELLING` or standard `LABELING BEHAVIOR`](https://github.com/sgoldenlab/simba/edit/master/docs/label_behavior.md), within advanced labelling, it is possible to **omit** a frame from beeing annotated.
-This means that we score the behavior(s) as neither `PRESENT` or `ABSENT` in the frame or a range of frames.
-For example, if we **do not** tick any behaviors as absent of present (leave all classifier checkboxes unticked) for a frame (or range of frames), that means that the specific frame (or range of frames) will be omitted as annotated examples within any downstream processes involving  machine learning predictive classifiers.
+As opposed to [`PSEDO-LABELLING` or standard `LABELING BEHAVIOR`](https://github.com/sgoldenlab/simba/edit/master/docs/label_behavior.md), within advanced labelling, it is possible to **omit** a frame from being annotated.
+This means that we score the behavior(s) as neither `PRESENT` or `ABSENT` in the frame (or a range of frames).
+For example, if we **do not** tick any behaviors as absent of present (leave all classifier checkboxes unticked) for a frame (or range of frames), that means that the specific frame (or range of frames) will be omitted as an annotated example for any downstream processes involving  machine learning predictive classifiers.
 In the gif below, I use the label `frame range` tool in the annotator to label frames `50-100` as containing no good examples of `Sniffing` and `Attack` being present or absent.

 <p align="center">
 <img src="https://github.com/sgoldenlab/simba/blob/master/images/advanced_annotator_7_fast.gif" />